 Step-by-Step Guide to Running Payroll in Minnesota

-Step 3: Set up your payroll process.
 You’ll need to decide on a payday schedule that ensures employees are paid at least monthly—although semi-monthly is the standard.
-You’ll also need to determine how you’ll pay them, the process you’ll follow to collect and submit payroll forms, and when you’ll start processing payroll before payday.
+You’ll also need to determine how you’ll pay employees, the process you’ll follow to collect and submit payroll forms, and when you’ll start processing payroll before payday.

-Step 6: Calculate payroll and pay employees.
-When it comes to calculating payroll, you can use payroll software, a calculator, or even a preset Excel template.
+When it comes to calculating payroll, you can use software (check our best payroll software guide for some options), do it manually with a calculator, or even download a preset Excel template.
 When you finish determining gross and net pay, deductions, taxes, etc., you’ll be ready to pay employees; direct deposit and paper check are the most common methods.

 Most often, you will need to file and pay Minnesota taxes and unemployment insurance electronically.